Where do Arts Tax dollars go?Read More…

 All income is considered, regardless of amount.
 Income can be from wages, self-employment, investments, rentals, retirement, disability, unemployment, spousal/child support, or any other source.
 "Income" does not include any income a city is prohibited from taxing by state or federal laws.

 Income for purposes of the household exemption (being at or below the federal poverty level) is defined differently.
 Refer to that definition if you think you qualify for an exemption from the tax.
-You must file the exemption form and supporting tax documents by April 15, 2014.
+You must claim exemption on the Arts Income Tax Return and provide supporting tax documents by April 15, 2015.

 If you do not have supporting documents or did not file a federal tax return, you must complete federal form 4506-T (Request for Transcript of Tax Return, record of account) or a statement why you cannot provide documentation in the case where you are submitting the return on behalf of another person.
 Form 4506-T is available online at: www.portlandoregon.gov/revenue/4506T.

-If you had less than $999.99 of annual income, you would select “No” on the “Income earner?” line of the Arts Tax Return (or Tax Info form online).
+If you had less than $999.99 of annual taxable income, you would select “Annual taxable income less than $1,000” line of the Arts Tax Return (or Tax Info form online).

 If you are included in a household that is at or below the federal poverty level, you must be included in the exemption filing for the household.
 Any income you have must be added into your household's income to determine if your household qualifies for the exemption.